cotodevel/toolchaingenericds-multimediaplayer/README.md

 SDK: TGDS1.63

+TGDS1.63-1Stable: Stable branch.
+MP3 / AAC up to 44Khz 128K.
+Anything higher than that will cause stuttering.

 This is the ToolchainGenericDS-audioplayer project:

 Compile Toolchain: To compile this project you will need to follow the steps at https://bitbucket.org/Coto88/toolchaingenericds : Then simply extract the project somewhere.